enclave-networks/docs.enclave.io/guides/how-to-securely-access-your-synology-nas-drive-with-enclave.md

 ## 1. Enable SSH access to your Synology NAS drive

 For Enclave to create a virtual network interface, we'll need to ensure that the `tun` kernel module is installed and enabled on the device.
-We can to this by enabling and connected into the device via SSH.
+We do this by enabling and connecting into the device via SSH.
 Open the `Control Panel`, navigate to `Terminal & SNMP` and enable the SSH service.

 ![Enable SSH access to your Synology NAS drive](/img/guides/synology-enable-ssh.png)